Charities Near & Dear to Pittsburghers’ HeartsNovember 14, 2023

 One of the pleasures of the holiday season is settling in with family or friends and watching a Christmas movie.
-We’ve compiled a list of holiday movies that you may want to check out.
-Some are classics, some are so engrained in our psyches, we can even quote their dialogue.
-A few are funny; several are worth watching, but have been lost over time and are worth a second look.
-This is no scientific, complete list; it’s subjective.
-We restricted it to full-length movies that either debuted in the theater or on television, so you won’t see favorite shows like Rudolph the Red Nosed Reindeer, The Grinch Who Stole Christmas, or Frosty the Snowman.
+We’ve compiled a list of holiday movies for you to check out.
+Some are classics, so engrained in our psyches, we can quote their dialogue.
+We restricted the list to full-length movies that either debuted in the theater or on television, so you won’t see favorite shows like Rudolph the Red Nosed Reindeer, The Grinch Who Stole Christmas, or Frosty the Snowman.
 We’ve not ranked them; we’ll leave that task to you.
+Go Pop some popcorn, grab your favorite beverage, and turn on your Christmas tree’s lights, you’ve got some movies to watch.

 Dolly Parton produced her 2016 Christmas of Many Colors: Circle of Love television Christmas movie and it hits all the right notes that you’d want in a holiday flick—family, love, and sacrifice.
 It is based on a true story by Dolly.